 - Over the past 3 years, what is the trend in Degrees awarded (AD-Ts and AA/AS) in your program(s)?

+Decreased

-Decreased - Stayed roughly the same - X Increased [From 0 to 4.
-Super happy about this!]
+- X Stayed roughly the same Increased

 Take a look at the IR report on Chancellor-Approved Certificates by Discipline.